JosephPHawkins/house-price-prediction/README.md

 model_pipeline.fit(X_train, y_train)
 predictions = model_pipeline.predict(X_test)

+###  Final Test Set Evaluation
+- **Final RMSE:** `36,503.50`

+## Notes

+There are further opportunities for improvement:
+- Integrating unsupervised learning techniques like **clustering**
+- Dropping **uninformative or noisy features**
+- Utilizing **model stacking** or hyperparameter tuning

+For this phase, the main focus was on building a clean, modular, and extensible pipeline using custom feature engineering — and that objective was achieved.

 Why This Matters

 This project shows how I combine technical skills with real-world thinking to get better predictions: